 On one day we will make an early start to Caracol, Belize’s most spectacular Mayan site.
 On the journey we might spot a Jaguarundi, a Tayra or a band of White-nosed Coati.
 Caracol is located in the Chiquibul Forest Reserve, a vast area which is home to Harpy Eagles and Jaguars.
 Our more modest quarry includes Keel-billed Motmot, Grey Hawk, Ivory-billed Woodcreeper, Louisiana Waterthrush, Chestnut-coloured Woodpecker and Buff-throated Foliage-gleaner.
 Over 36000 structures have been found at Caracol, and it is believed it was once a thriving town of some 120,000 Mayans.

-The Great Maya Reef, second only to Australia’s Great Barrier Reef, lies close offshore and we will spend a full day visiting this spectacular natural wonder.
+The Great Maya Reef, second only to Australia’s Great Barrier Reef, lies close offshore and we will spend our last full day visiting this spectacular natural wonder.
 After just half an hour by boat we will arrive at Man-o-War Caye, home to hundreds of pairs of Magnificent Frigatebirds which will be displaying at the time of our visit.
 The island is also home to numerous Brown Boobies and Brown Pelicans.
 Nearby South Water Caye is an idyllic desert island situated right on the reef.
 The facilities at our hotel’s sister resort will be at our disposal, and we can relax in a hammock, wander around this beautiful island or snorkel just off the beach.
 It is possible to swim with majestic Spotted Eagle Rays, and colourful fish such as angelfish, groupers, grunts and triggerfish.

 Breakfast will usually be taken at 7am.
 Due to the high mid-day temperatures we plan to do morning and late afternoon excursions, with time off in-between to siesta.
 This is made all the easier as our hotels are very close to the birding sites.
 Basic fitness is all that is required.
 The terrain is mostly flat and the walking is easy.